DallanQ/chatbot-frontend/README.md

 2. **Streaming Protocol**: Uses the AI SDK Data Stream Protocol format
 3. **Centralized Module**: Backend API logic is centralized in `/lib/api/backend.ts`

-### TODO

-- [ ] Add a way to upload files to the backend
-- [ ] Add a way to download files from the backend
-- [ ] Add a way to delete files from the backend